stadimeti19/competitive-intelligence-agent/README.md

 # Competitive Intelligence Assistant

-A powerful competitive intelligence tool built with AutoGen and Streamlit that performs comprehensive market analysis and competitor research.
+A powerful competitive intelligence agent built with AutoGen and Streamlit that performs comprehensive market analysis and competitor research.

 ## Features